LC-Linkous/reverse_engineering_notes/README.md

 * [Side-channel Analysis](#side-channel-analysis)
 * [Fault Injection](#fault-injection)

 Common tools for this topic are listed under [General Tools](#general-tools-table).
-Signal Analysis, Power Analysis, will require some specialized tools compared to the access and identification topics, but
+Signal Analysis and Power Analysis, will require some specialized tools compared to the access and identification topics, but
 Side-channel Analysis, and Fault Injection are the more difficult topics listed here.

 This section of topics requires some knowledge and skills in: